-IRS Announces 2020 Retirement Plan Limits
+IRS Announces 2021 Retirement Plan Limits

-The IRS recently announced increases to some of the dollar limits for qualified retirement plans (and generally for 403(b) and 457(b) plans) for 2020.
+The IRS recently announced the dollar limits for qualified retirement plans (and generally for 403(b) and 457(b) plans) for 2021.

-The following is a list of some important limits affecting retirement plans in 2020:
+The following is a list of some important limits affecting retirement plans in 2021:

-- The annual limit on elective deferrals to Section 401(k) plans, Section 403(b) annuity contracts, and eligible Section 457 plans has increased to \$19,500. - The annual limit for catch-up contributions for individuals age 50 and older to Section 401(k) plans, Section 403(b) annuity contracts, and eligible Section 457 plans sponsored by governmental entities has increased to \$6,500. - The limit on total compensation used in computing contributions and benefits under Section 401(a)(17) has increased to \$285,000. - The dollar limit on aggregate annual additions to defined contribution plans has increased to \$57,000 plus any catch-up contributions. - The dollar limit on annual benefits in a defined benefit plan under Section 415(b) (before adjustment for age and form) has increased to \$230,000. - The earnings threshold for determining who qualifies as a highly compensated employee has increased to \$130,000. - The Social Security taxable wage base has increased to \$137,700.
+- The annual limit on elective deferrals to Section 401(k) plans, Section 403(b) annuity contracts, and eligible Section 457 plans is remaining at \$19,500. - The annual limit for catch-up contributions for individuals age 50 and older to Section 401(k) plans, Section 403(b) annuity contracts, and eligible Section 457 plans sponsored by governmental entities is unchanged at \$6,500. - The limit on total compensation used in computing contributions and benefits under Section 401(a)(17) has increased to \$290,000. - The dollar limit on aggregate annual additions to defined contribution plans has increased to \$58,000 plus any catch-up contributions. - The dollar limit on annual benefits in a defined benefit plan under Section 415(b) (before adjustment for age and form) is remaining at \$230,000. - The earnings threshold for determining who qualifies as a highly compensated employee remains \$130,000. - The Social Security taxable wage base has increased to \$142,800.